tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-11-13-basic-setup-webpack.md

 `Webpack` is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging ...

-Understand more for webpack on [Webpack website](https://webpack.js.org/)
+Check more information on [Webpack website](https://webpack.js.org/)

 ### Setup a webpack project
 - Create project and init `package.json` file